India-China tensions drive Ladakh infrastructure overhaul | DW | 23.06.2021

 Stanzin, however, said India should make the development of border areas a priority instead of waiting for the eruption of conflicts.

-"Border people are living in miserable conditions and the intent of the government should be to improve their living standards without war."
+"Border people are living in miserable conditions and the intent of the government should be to improve their living standards without war," he said.